ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-4-2.md

-# Analyzing the Structure and Behavior of the Network

 In this chapter, we will explore the fundamental concepts of network science and complexity theory as they pertain to analyzing the structure and behavior of networks.
 Networks can be found in various domains such as social interactions, transportation systems, or information networks.
 By understanding the underlying principles of networks, we can gain valuable insights into their dynamics and optimize decision-making processes.